dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 Training routine consists of classifying object into N classes and also predicting predictions for bounding box containing object.

-Typical training routine in all object detection algorithm consists of calculating Intersection Over Union(IOU).
+Typical training routine in all object detection algorithm consists of calculating Intersection Over Union (IOU), Non-max suppression (NMS) and loss.
 We will discuss about it below.

 ### Intersection Over Union (IOU)